-A Living Will is an estate planning tool which includes your healthcare advanced directive, detailing your wishes regarding medical decisions which should be followed in the event you are not be able to make them yourself.
+A Living Will is an estate planning tool that includes your healthcare advanced directive, detailing your wishes regarding medical decisions which should be followed in the event you are not able to make them yourself.

-As a law firm providing experienced Living Will Attorney – Lawyer legal services, assisting Kissimmee, St. Cloud, and Osceola County Florida area residents with Living Will and Estate Planninglegal issues, we are committed to protecting the legal rights of each and every client, while always striving to provide the highest standard of legal representation.
-Contact Kathy D. Sheive Attorney at Law by calling 407-624-5993 or by using our online submission form.
+As a law firm providing experienced Living Will Attorney – Lawyer legal services, assisting Kissimmee, St. Cloud, Osceola and Polk County, St. Cloud, and Osceola County Florida area residents with Living Will and Estate Planning legal issues, we are committed to protecting the legal rights of each and every client, while always striving to provide the highest standard of legal representation.
+Contact Kathy D. Sheive Attorney at Law by calling 407-944-4010 or by using our online submission form.

 Having a Florida Living Will can make it clear to doctors, family members, and healthcare providers what your wishes and decisions regarding medical treatment in the event you are unable to make such decision due to mental or physical limitations.
 A Florida Living Will may only be carried out when it has been determined and legally documented that you are mentally and physically incapacitated.